 2. Funding objectives

-BIH Visiting Professors are leading scientists1 in their field of the life and medical sciences who come to Berlin for temporary activities at BIH and its partners, Charité and MDC.
-Their work stays are not designed to conduct a specific research project but to advance a recent or to develop a completely new research program through cooperation between the BIH host, the BIH Visiting Professor, and possibly further partners, or to help the BIH host by mentoring for a single junior scientist.
+BIH Visiting Professors are leading scientists in their field of the life and medical sciences in the public or private sector1 who come to Berlin for temporary activities at BIH and its partners, Charité and MDC.
+Their work stays are not designed to conduct a specific scientific project but to advance a recent or to develop a completely new research and development program through cooperation between the BIH host, the BIH Visiting Professor, and possibly further partners, or to help the BIH host by mentoring for a single junior scientist.
 BIH Visiting Professors stimulate longer-term collaborative projects between the home institution of the BIH Visiting Professors and BIH, and thus strategically extend the BIH collaborative network.

 Stiftung Charité supports BIH Visiting Professors with funds from its Private Excellence Initiative Johanna Quandt.